Generation I (Red/Blue/Yellow) and remakes

 - Aegislash's second palette Pokkén Tournament recolors it to resemble a bloodied, rusting sword.

 - Pokémon Adventures:

-- Despite cutting out all of the overt Fanservice from the manga, this◊ where Red sees the Pokémon Fan Club newsletter with the headline "Shocking Case Of Poké-Love: "That's the last bath I'll take with my Tentacool!""
-This even stayed in Viz's re-release when other stuff that managed to get into the English manga was edited out.
+- The page image is of Red seeing the Pokémon Fan Club newsletter with the headline "Shocking Case Of Poké-Love: 'That's the last bath I'll take with my Tentacool!'"
+And this wasn't changed in reprints.
 Guess the translators didn't know what that meant...
 And can we all just take a moment to remember that Tentacool are jellyfish with tentacles covered in thousands of neurotoxic stingers?